 - First offense: a written warning will be assigned to the student with a copy in his/her file. - Second offense: a grade of zero is assigned for the academic work.
-A detailed report describing the plagiarized work with all related evidence will be put in the student's file. - Third offense: an F grade is assigned to the course with an automatic suspension of the student from that course.
-Further disciplinary measures, including possible suspension from the University may be considered.
+A detailed report describing the plagiarized work with all related evidence will be put in the student's E-file. - Third offense: an F grade is assigned to the course with an automatic suspension of the student from that course.
+Further disciplinary measures, including possible suspension from the University may be considered. - Fourth Offence: If a third offence was filed for more than a course since the first semester of study, the Registrar will inform the Dean of the Faculty and the student will automatically fail all courses registered in the semester during which the second third offence is filed and further disciplinary measures, including possible suspension from the program and/or university, for up to two regular semesters, may be recommended by the disciplinary committee.